A topic from the subject of Quantification in Chemistry.

 Procedure:

-2. In a separate beaker, dissolve 50 g of NaOH in 100 mL of methanol.
+3. In a separate 250 mL beaker, carefully and slowly dissolve 50 g of NaOH in 100 mL of methanol.
+This is an exothermic reaction; the solution will become hot.
+Stir gently with a glass rod.

-4. Continue stirring for 30 minutes, or until the mixture becomes cloudy and viscous.
+5. Continue stirring for at least 60 minutes, or until the mixture becomes cloudy and viscous.
+The reaction time may need to be longer depending on the oil and reaction conditions.

-6. Drain off the bottom layer, which contains the glycerin byproduct.
+8. Drain off the bottom layer, which contains the glycerin byproduct.
+Dispose of the glycerin properly according to local regulations.

-• Saponification reaction: The NaOH solution converts the triglycerides in the cooking oil into glycerin and fatty acid salts.
+• Saponification: The initial reaction of the triglycerides in the cooking oil with NaOH, producing glycerol and soap (fatty acid salts).

 Significance:

-• Biodiesel is a renewable, non-toxic fuel that can reduce greenhouse gas emissions.
+• Biodiesel is a renewable, biodegradable fuel that can reduce greenhouse gas emissions compared to petroleum diesel.

-• This experiment demonstrates the principles of green chemistry, such as reducing waste and using renewable resources.
+• This experiment demonstrates the principles of green chemistry, such as using renewable feedstocks, reducing waste, and minimizing hazardous materials.

 Share on: